delabassee/odl2021-lab/step/serialization-filtering.md

 The above are couple examples of many of how serialization can introduce difficult to track bugs, or potential security risks.

-### Serialization Filters
+## Serialization Filters

-To help address some of the issues with serialization, a pair of JEPs have been implemented allowing filtering of serialized data:

-* [JEP 290: Filter Incoming Serialization Data](https://openjdk.java.net/jeps/290) added in JDK 9 allows the definition of flexible serialization filters that limit what data can be deserialized.

-* [JEP 415: Context-Specific Deserialization Filters](https://openjdk.java.net/jeps/415) added in JDK 17 allows applications to configure context-specific and dynamically selected deserialization filters.
+Java has made serialization easy, but as the above demonstrates, also unsafe.
+As a consequence writing and maintain defensive code that secures your application from deserialization attacks has been very difficult.

+The introduction of serialization filters with [JEP 290: Filter Incoming Serialization Data](https://openjdk.java.net/jeps/290) and [JEP 415: Context-Specific Deserialization Filters](https://openjdk.java.net/jeps/415), greatly simplified the process of securing your Java applications from deserialization attacks.

-#### Using the Serialization Filter API
+### Using the Serialization Filter API

 JEP 290 provided the `ObjectInputFilter` interface API for defining a serialization filter.
 This is an example of an `ObjectInputFilter` that filters out serialized data that contains a `Runnable` instance, which could prevent the earlier described gadget chain attack: